UCHRONIAN CRITICAL MASS

 New production/commissioned by Z33 House for Contemporary Art for Istanbul Design Biennial 2018.

 Helga Schmid in collaboration with Piotr Ceglarek, Tereza Červeňov, Malé Uribe Fores, Delfina Fantini van Ditmar and Michaela French.
 The project is kindly supported by LedFlex.

 Contemporary life is dictated by external time-givers (clock time, day-night rhythm), but what happens if we concentrate on our body and our individual time signature?

-Circadian Dreams is an installation by Helga Schmid, developed as part of her ongoing artistic research on Uchronia (defined as temporal utopia).
+Circadian Dreams is an installation developed as part of my ongoing artistic research on Uchronia (defined as temporal utopia).
 In this installation the space acts as a clock.
 Twelve minutes represent one circadian day of ~24 hours, each minute representing two hours.
 The light and sound scape relates to your body phases, with a bright blue tone that activates you, an intensive red-orange which makes you sleepy, and darkness which brings you to a sleep/dream state.
 The phases are based on peak daily times for logical reasoning, concentration, muscle strength, up to melatonin secretion and highest body temperature.
 The typology of a home, with kitchen and bedroom, becomes irrelevant when the bodily rhythm provides new criteria for dwelling.

 © Helga Schmid, 2018.
 Site by Our Place.